mat3u/mat3u.github.io/_posts/2017-11-24-HATEOAS-in-WebAPI2.md

 <!--more-->

-ASP.NET WebAPI 2 does not offer any native support for hypermedia and when I was using it recently there were no comprehensive library (or I didn't found it) that would offer everything one may need to work with Hypermedia.
+ASP.NET WebAPI 2 does not offer any native support for hypermedia and when I was using it recently there were no comprehensive library (or I didn't find it) that would offer everything one may need to work with Hypermedia.
 Yet, there are some libraries that may be useful.
 One of them is [Hyprlinkr (by Ploeh)](https://github.com/ploeh/Hyprlinkr), it is a helper library that is focused on creating links to particular methods in controllers in safe and convenient way.
 I'll be using it in following examples.

 HATEOAS is orthogonal to the data returned from the server, but it is in the most examples presented along RESTful resources, so I'm going to use resources in the following examples as well.
 I'll be using JSON as serialization format.